ibm-garage-cph/bookinfo-details/activity1/README.md

 1. Build an image for this codebase.
 This involves creating a `Dockerfile` in which you `COPY` the necessary source code.
 As well, you must ensure to install the node.js dependancies that the service requires on run-time.
 2. `Push` the resulting image to dockerhub or IBM container resgitry with the following name and tag: your-account/details:1
-3. Deliver the new image to your openshift namespace, by using a `Deployment` resource
+3. Deliver the new image to your openshift namespace, by using a `Deployment` (app: details-nodejs - as labels)
-4. Expose the new deployment as a `Service`
+4. Expose the new deployment as a `Service` with the name `details-nodejs`

 ## Reference